RobinMalfait/lazy-collections/README.md

 // true
 ```

-Values are compared using `Object.is`.
+Each value is compared using `Object.is`.
+This will guarantee that edge cases with `NaN` also work the same as `Array.prototype.includes`.

 Optionally, you can start searching from a positive index: